Syncing 10,000 leads/mo? GET A DEMO

 Keep in mind that there’s no universal ROAS standard; each business has distinct models and costs.
 That’s why you need to evaluate ROAS with an eye on profitability and customer retention.

-Factors affecting your Facebook Ads ROAS
+Factors affecting your Facebook ads ROAS

-This research helps you understand industry benchmarks for realistic setting expectations.
+This research helps you understand industry benchmarks for setting realistic expectations.
 There are three major factors affecting your business’s ROAS:

 1. Industry